chadrackitsia/BlogApp-CongoNumerique/README.md

 ## Congo Numerique is a Blog and Forum
-WEb App (Blog posts, User authentification, Forum tech included the Realtime chat app with websockets)
+WEb App : Blog posts, User authentification, Forum tech included the Realtime chat app with websockets using NodeJS, Express and MongoDB